Assisted Living Transition

 7. Payment Details and Contract Signing

-Once the Senior and their family members agree on a move-in date, the Assisted Living Contract will be given for review and signature.
+Once the Senior and their family members agree on a move-in date, the Assisted Living Contract will be given to the family for review and signature.
 It’s usually signed by the Senior or Senior’s family member (POA).
 Details regarding community fee, monthly rent payment and other Assisted Living policies will be listed on the Assisted Living Contract.
-Generally, for Assisted Living communities, there is no annual contract as it is usually a month-to-month basis.
-Please be sure to read all the details in the contract and if you have any questions, be sure to ask the Community Director or Administrator.
+Typically, for Assisted Living communities, there is no annual contract as it is usually a month-to-month basis.
+Please ensure that you read all the details in the contract.
+If you have any questions, be sure to ask the Community Director or Administrator.

 Tip: To make the Assisted Living Transition easier and less stressful for seniors and families, it is always best to involve seniors in the decision making process, if possible.